YugaByte Dictionary Service (YEDIS)

 The YEDIS API allows YugaByte DB to function as a clustered, auto-sharded, globally distributed and persistent key-value database that is compatible with the Redis commands library.
 A Redis client can connect, send requests, and receive results from this API.

-While YEDIS supports many Redis data types (such as string, hash, set, sorted set and a new Timeseries type) and commands, there are a some notable exceptions at present.
+While YEDIS supports many Redis data types (such as string, hash, set, sorted set and a new Timeseries type) and commands, there are some notable exceptions at present.

 - Only a subset of sorted set commands (ZCARD, ZADD, ZRANGEBYSCORE, ZREM, ZRANGE, ZREVRANGE, ZSCORE) have been implemented.
 Several commands like ZCOUNT, ZREVRANGEBYSCORE, ZRANK, ZREVRANK are not yet implemented.